 Anthrax’s 4th album could’ve benefited from Tom Allom being the producer.
 Initially, they wanted him before they realized they could hire his engineer.
 It’s common for bands to focus on the more technical side as opposed to the side which is conceptual.
 The problem is that Anthrax needed someone who could scrutinize them.
 I don’t have a problem with the album but most fans do.
 Unlike Ratt’s attempt at wanting to work with him (for their first album), Anthrax were in a very lucky position because he had finished working with Judas Priest on Ram it Down (which was a month before Anthrax began their album).

 Scott criticized, from a hindsight perspective, that State of Euphoria suffered from too many riffs which could’ve been used in separate songs.
 The riff-cramming was more likely to do with not wanting to be seen as repetitive, especially due to the progressive nature of Metallica’s 4th album (which had been released one month before the release of Anthrax’s 4th album).
-Another problem is that 1988 was when the musicians of Anthrax were thinking about replacing Joey with John.
+James Hetfield criticized his own album by saying that there were enough riffs on Metallica’s masterpiece to form twelve other songs.
+Another problem for Anthrax is that 1988 was when the musicians of Anthrax were thinking about replacing Joey with John.

 On the music video front, Anthrax were disappointed that the video for Who Cares Wins received little screening outside of Headbangers Ball.
 The reason was that the video was deemed as being too depressing for mass-market consumption.
 In case that the standards of success couldn’t be any lower, Anthrax experienced double standards when Phil Collins had more success with his song about the homeless (Another Day in Paradise).
 Even before his song was released, Anthrax laughed at the irony of a band and a hit single called Living in a Box.
 The only consolation was seeing Metallica lose to Jethro Tull for the best hard rock/heavy metal Grammy.
 Charlie and Frank, in particular, were the ones who were resentful about Metallica being more profitable.
 This became more apparent in magazines by the time that it was 1990.